ZachJHall/python-static-site-generator/README.md

 - [X] Move templates into template folder
 - [ ] Add page that displays all articles according to original date published
 - [ ] Style index, post, and allPosts pages
+- [ ] Order posts in array by publish date